jnoriega232/Secure-Cloud-Configuration/README.md

 - VM Windows 10 PRO (21H2)
 - VM Linux Ubuntu 20.12

-We still have a major problem with  Malicious NSG Inbound Flow.
-Now we will increase our hardening methodology and observe the changes in 24 hours.
+Despite implementing certain hardening measures in the previous lab, we still face a significant issue regarding Malicious NSG Inbound Flow.
+As a result, we will now intensify our hardening methodology and carefully monitor the changes over the next 24 hours.

-#### Regulatory Compliance (NIST 800-53, PCI DSS, CIS) and MDC Recommendations
 <details close>

 <div>